antares-codes/etl-val-node/README.md

-# DO NOT USE THIS GUIDE - UNDER CONSTRUCTION

 # Transfer your EtherLite validator node to [VULTR](https://www.vultr.com/?ref=6881736) or [DIGITAL OCEAN](https://m.do.co/c/e2c65321d0d2) or any root access server supporting Ubuntu 20.04

 ## BEFORE YOU BEGIN, YOU WILL NEED:
 - An already active and running EtherLite Validator node.
 - A command line program e.g. http://www.putty.org
 - A [VULTR](https://www.vultr.com/?ref=6881736) or [DIGITAL OCEAN](https://m.do.co/c/e2c65321d0d2) or any root access server supporting Ubuntu 20.04
-- An ability to follow instructions to the letter!!!
+- An ability to follow instructions to the letter!
+If you run 2 nodes with same address you will get in trouble.
 - Additional Support by Antares [Discord Channel](https://discord.gg/uHEVyRc6Zb) and/or [Telegram Channel](https://t.me/etherlite_stakvaldev)
 - Be aware, you are setting up a Validator Node on a remote server, and keeping your EtherLite Coins on a local MetaMask wallet.
 Your EtherLite Coins are never in danger from the remote server